 Joseph H. Pilates was born in 1883, in Germany.
 His father was a prize-winning gymnast, and his mother worked as a naturopath.

-Being a German during the first world war he was interned on the Isle of Man and worked as a hospital orderly.
+Pilates was originally a gymnast, diver, and bodybuilder, but when he moved to England in 1912, he earned a living as a professional boxer and circus performer and worked at police schools as a self-defence trainer.
+During the first world war he was interned on the Isle of Man.
 He trained his fellow inmates in fitness and exercises.
-For those that were bed bound he used his inventive skills to get them exercising in bed, using the springs from their beds.
+For those that were bed bound he used the springs of their beds so that they could continue to exercise.
 It is said that these inmates survived the 1918 flu pandemic due to their good physical shape.

 Joseph Pilates died in 1967 at the age of 83 in New York.